Samsung/ONE/docs/howto/how-to-build-runtime-tizen-gbs-rpi4.md

 # How to Build Runtime with GBS for Tizen/RPi4

 This document describes how to build runtime with GBS for Tizen AARCH64.
-As a real example, we'll aslo describe how to prepare Tizen on Raspberry Pi 4 and show you how to run our test package runner `nnpackage_run`.
+As a real example, we'll also describe how to prepare Tizen on Raspberry Pi 4 and show you how to run our test package runner `nnpackage_run`.

 For ARM32, there would be not much difference with some changes.